PatrickMediodia/linux-fundamentals/Commands.md

 - `mv ~/Practice/sos_commands/filesys/mount-l ~/Report/mounts.txt` - move the mount-l file to a new file named `mounts.txt`

 **Archiving**
+- tar is only to put files together, it does not compress them
 ![[Pasted image 20240821185657.png]]
 - `tar` - tape archive
 - `tar cf <tar file name>.tar <files to include>`